 Field-hunting tip

-Look in fumarolic deposits, evaporite deposits country — that is the host setting where arcanite typically forms.
+Look in fumarolic deposits, evaporite deposits country, the host setting where arcanite typically forms.
 If you start seeing thenardite, aphthitalite, sylvite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or rare prismatic crystals habit, so train your eye for that shape before scanning the outcrop.